-In addition to my key role as a Senior Lecturer, I am also the Social Impact Lead for the School of Electrical and Electronic Engineering; Chair of Staff Student Liaison Committee for the MSc in Electrical Power Systems Engineering and Chair of the Mitigating Circumstances Committee for the School.
+In addition to my key role as a Senior Lecturer, I am also the Social Impact Lead for the Department of Electrical and Electronic Engineering; Chair of Staff Student Liaison Committee for the MSc in Electrical Power Systems Engineering and Chair of the Mitigating Circumstances Committee for the School.

 I was initially attracted to this role as I have a passion for teaching and research and a desire to make a difference in the world especially in developing countries.
-I chose the University of Manchester because it is one of the leading universities in the world and ranked in the top 5 in the UK.
+I chose The University of Manchester because it is one of the leading universities in the world and ranked in the top 5 in the UK.
 The University has an enviable track record in teaching and research and in particular, a very strong technology research infrastructure.

 My research encompasses the general area of development, planning and operation of sustainable energy systems of the future in developed and developing countries.
 The research takes account of regulatory, commercial and technical aspects of integrating new and renewable generation into power systems to mitigate the impact electricity generation on climate.